2023 NFL playoff permutations: Here’s what you need to know - KESQ

 And the squad could go one step further shortly as a Week 16 victory would clinch the division title and a guaranteed spot in the playoffs – the first time Detroit would make the postseason since 2016.

-There is a big drop off in record between the Lions and the next best franchise, with the next five teams all tied on 7-7 for the year.
+There is a big drop off in record between the Lions and the next best franchise.

-The Tampa Bay Buccaneers currently occupy the fourth seed as NFC South division leaders but remain tied with the New Orleans Saints on the same record.
+The Tampa Bay Buccaneers currently occupy the fourth seed as NFC South division leaders with a 7-7 record.

-The two face off in a critical Week 17 clash on New Year’s Eve in Tampa Bay which could be the decider on who makes it in and who goes home.
+The Bucs face the 7-8 New Orleans Saints in a critical Week 17 clash on New Year’s Eve in Tampa Bay which could be the decider on who makes it in and who goes home in the NFC South.

 The Minnesota Vikings and Los Angeles Rams currently occupy the remaining NFC playoffs spots but are going in different directions as the end of the season approaches.